 Modern social workers can be found helping to deal with the consequences of these and many other social maladies in all areas of human services and in many other fields besides.
 Mahatma Gandhi wrote, “Your fear about my being engrossed in the political strife and intrigues may be entirely set aside.
 I have no stomach for them, least at the present moment, had none even in South Africa.
 I was in the political life because there through lay my own liberation.
 Montagu said, “I am surprised to find you taking part in the political life of the country!”
 Without a moment’s thought, I replied, “I am in it because without it I cannot do my religious and social work,” and I think the reply will stand good to the end of my life.”1

-Mahatma Gandhi wrote, “It has been suggested that this programme turns the Congress into a purely social reform organization.
+Mahatma Gandhi wrote, “It has been suggested that this program turns the Congress into a purely social reform organization.
 I beg to differ from that view.
-Everything that is absolutely essential for swaraj is more than merely social work and must be taken up by the Congress.
+Everything that is absolutely essential for Swaraj is more than merely social work and must be taken up by Congress.

 Whereas social work started on a more scientific footing aimed at controlling and reforming individuals (at one stage supporting the notion that poverty was a disease), it has in more recent times adopted a more critical and holistic approach to understanding and intervening in social problems.
 This has led, for example, to the reconceptualisation of poverty as more a problem of the haves versus the have-nots rather than its former status as a disease, illness, or moral defect in need of treatment.